Knoxville Nursing Home Assault Attorney

 The precise steps a nursing home should take depends on many factors, such as the size of the home and the risk of abuse.
 Nevertheless, what a nursing home can’t do is completely ignore abusive residents or cover up violent incidents by blaming your loved one for his or her own injuries.

 Suspect Abuse in a Knoxville Nursing Home?
-Contact Brezina Law Today
+Contact Atkins Brezina, PLLC Today

 Abuse by either nursing home staff or residents is unacceptable.
 To learn how we can help, call our Knoxville nursing home abuse lawyer to schedule a consultation.
 We have the skills necessary for uncovering abuse and reporting it to the state.
 We can also file a lawsuit for compensation against either the staff member or nursing home, or both.